Slafkovsky emerges as 'big-time player' in Canadiens' Game 1 win | NHL.com

 “We know what ‘Slaf’ can bring to the table,” Canadiens coach Martin St. Louis said.
 “He played true to his identity tonight.
 It wasn’t just about his goals; he wanted to win, he was physical, he won one-on-one battles, and he had an active, disruptive stick.
 It was a big game for him.”

-The winning goal came on a wrist shot that beat Tampa Bay goalie Andrei Vasilevskiy to the long side, giving Montreal the 1-0 lead in the best-of-7 series.
+The winning goal came on a wrist shot that beat Tampa Bay goalie Andrei Vasilevskiy to the far side, giving Montreal the 1-0 lead in the best-of-7 series.

 “There was kind of open space there, I decided to shoot it and thankfully it went in,” Slafkovsky said.